Leap-Internal-Program/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 #### Task 1 - Create the on-premises Active Directory infrastructure

-1. Deployment template can be accessed at this link: [On-Premises Test Lab Guide](https://github.com/maxskunkworks/TLG/tree/master/tlg-base-config_3-vm).
+1. Deployment template can be accessed at this link: [On-Premises Test Lab Guide](https://github.com/kelleyvice/TLG-Base-Config_3-VM?tab=readme-ov-file).

-    **Note to learners and MCTs** - The deployment of this template can take 30-60 minutes, so be ready to take a break at this step or run the deployment before a lecture section of the course.
+    **Note** - The deployment of this template can take 30-60 minutes, so be ready to take a break at this step or run the deployment before a lecture section of the course.

     **Note to Lab providers** - If possible, it would be helpful to students to complete and deploy as part of the lab environment setup.